 Northumberland National Park, by contrast, is one of England’s least visited, its plunging hills and crystal-clear rivers disturbed more regularly by red squirrels and wading birds than by pairs of human feet.
 Roman Hadrian’s Wall also runs through the park and there are numerous walking and cycling routes to tackle, plus the dark skies of this remote location make the park one of England’s best stargazing spots.

-Like Cornwall, love the Norfolk coast
+Like the Lake Cornwall, love the Norfolk coast

 Cornwall’s beautifully rugged coastline tucks hidden bays between its cliffs, their golden sands washed by turquoise waters – and often packed with holidaymakers.